MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 When you clear the cache, make sure that you also select the **Cookies and website data** option.

-### Step 4: Reinvite the external user
+### Step 4: Reinvite the guest

-After you follow the previous steps, reinvite the external user to the site by using the desired email address.
+After you follow the previous steps, reinvite the guest to the site by using the desired email address.
 To make sure that the end user accepts with the appropriate email address, it's a best practice to copy the link in the invitation and then paste it into an InPrivate Browsing session.
 It makes sure that no cached credentials are used to accept the invitation.

 ### More information

-An external user invitation doesn't require it to be accepted by the email address to which it was first sent.
+A guest invitation doesn't require it to be accepted by the email address to which it was first sent.
 It's a one-time invite.
 If another user accepts the invitation, or if the user who accepts the invitation signs up by using an account other than the email address to which the invitation was sent, you may encounter an access denied message.

 For example, a user is signed in through a browser by using a Microsoft account, and the user receives an email invitation to the user's external user account in the user's email application.
 Then, the user selects the link to accept the invite.
 However, based on the user's browser cookies, the user accidentally accepts the invite by using the incorrect identity.